durgeshmeena/durgeshmeena/README.md

 ---

-<p> I am Durgesh Kumar Meena, currently pursuing my Bachelor of Technology 🎓 majoring in Civil Engineering from Indian Institute of Technology Guwahati.
+<p>I am  <a href="https://durgeshmeena.github.io/">Durgesh Kumar Meena</a>, currently pursuing my Bachelor of Technology 🎓 majoring in Civil Engineering from Indian Institute of Technology Guwahati.
 I am a tech enthusiast and passionate learner, apart from my acads I try to learn and exploring Computer Science Stuff 💻 . </p>
 <br>

 ## Technologies ⚡